Independent assurance statement

 Independent Limited Assurance Report to the Directors of Wesfarmers Limited

-The subject matter for our assurance includes the information contained in Wesfarmers’ Sustainability Report as presented on its website for the year ended 30 June 2014.
+The subject matter for our assurance includes the information contained in Wesfarmers’ Sustainability Report for year end 30 June 2015 as presented on its website.
 Specifically:

 The criteria for our procedures ('the criteria') are: